Ferrand's pushouts for algebraic spaces: Affine Ferrand pushouts

 Propositions~\ref{phidescentrop} and \ref{adjunctprop} immediately imply the following result.

 \begin{cor} The functors $\phi_*$ and $\phi^*$ establish essentially inverse equivalences between the categories of flat modules (resp. algebras) over $\calO_X$ and $\calO_\calP$.
-Moreover, these functors establish equivalences of the full subcategories consisting of flat and finitely generated (resp. flat and finitely presented modules). \end{cor}
+Moreover, these functors establish equivalences of the full subcategories consisting of flat and finitely generated modules (resp. algebras), and of flat and finitely presented modules (resp. algebras). \end{cor}